|

 For 2007, Coulthard was joined by Mark Webber, giving the 'yoof orientated' outfit one of the oldest line-ups on the grid.

-In addition to Coulthard and Webber, Red Bull pulled off a major coup in securing an engine deal with Renault.
+In addition to Coulthard and Webber, Red Bull had the engine deal with Renault.
 Therefore, the first all-Adrian Newey car would have the benefit of a championship winning engine, seemingly the perfect combination.

 It was on the way back from one of the first major tests of the year that Newey realised there was a calibration problem with the team's windtunnel, a problem that was to set the team back by more than a month.
 Nonetheless, Newey persisted, being the driving force behind the Milton Keynes outfit throughout the year, pushing his design team and engineers constantly, thinking two or three races ahead.